dakujem/toru/readme.md

-Toru provides a few common **iteration primitives** (e.g. `map`, `filter`, `tap`), **aggregates** (e.g. `reduce`, `search`, `count`) and utility functions (e.g. `chain`) implemented using mostly generators or efficient iterations.
+Toru provides a few common **iteration primitives** (e.g. `map`, `filter`, `tap`), **aggregates** (e.g. `reduce`, `search`, `count`) and utility functions (e.g. `chain`) implemented using generators or efficient iterations.

 Also implements **Lodash-style fluent wrapper** to simplify composition of various transformations on iterable collections.

-The aim of Toru is to provide simple tool to work with the native `iterable` type*.
+The aim of Toru is to provide simple tools to work with the native `iterable` type*.
-Toru also enables memory-efficient operations on large datasets.
+Leveraging generators, Toru enables memory-efficient operations on large datasets.

 All callable parameters (_mapper_, _predicate_, _reducer_ and _effect_ functions)
 always **receive keys** along with values.
-This is a key advantage over native functions like `array_map`, `array_reduce` or `array_walk`, even `array_filter` in its default setting.
+This is a key advantage over native functions like `array_map`, `array_reduce`, `array_walk`, or `array_filter`.

+Use Toru when:

+- in need to perform operations on `iterable` without converting to arrays
+- in need to work with _keys_, as alternative to `array_map`, `array_filter` or `array_reduce`
+- unable to use `foreach`
+- working with large datasets
+- running out of memory when transforming large collections (using arrays)
+- wanting to compose collection transformations neatly in fluent Lodash-like style
+- in need of lazy evaluation (on-demand, per-element)

 >
 > \* The `iterable` is a built-in compile time type alias for `array|Traversable` encompassing all arrays and iterators,